electronstudio/MobControlJava/README.md

-# Advert
+# Demo

-[RetroWar: 8-bit Party Battle](https://store.steampowered.com/app/664240/RetroWar_8bit_Party_Battle/?git) is out now.
-Defeat up to 15 of your friends in a tournament of 80s-inspired retro mini games.
+See MobControl in action by downloading the beta version of [RetroWar: 8-bit Party Battle](https://store.steampowered.com/app/664240/RetroWar_8bit_Party_Battle/?git)  Defeat up to 15 of your friends in a tournament of 80s-inspired retro mini games.

 # MobControl